sb-dor/flutter_animations_and_other_stuffs/lib/hive/readme.md

     path_provider: [version]

 file "hive_database_helper" is created for just getting updating deleting inserting.
-That is why you should create your own class which will have hive own logic to communicate with "hive_database_helper"
+That is why you should create your own class which will have have own logic to communicate with "hive_database_helper"